stumpapp/stump/README.md

   - Server management
   - Built-in webreader for media
 - Role-based access control (i.e. the server owner and authorized users)
+- Language support (currently only English)
+  - Once more of the core features are implemented, I'll be prioritizing language support

 ## Project Structure